Skip to content

 Otherwise, complete this form and we will contact you within one business day.

 Governing law clauses are separate from jurisdiction clauses.
-In practice, you may have a governing law provision and jurisdiction provision in the same term.
 Put simply, governing law clauses specify the body of law a court must use when interpreting the contract.
 On the other hand, a jurisdiction clause specifies which nation’s court has the power to hear the dispute.
+In practice, you may have requirements, or provisions, about governing law and jurisdiction in the same term.

 Again, parties are usually free to choose which jurisdiction they prefer.
 While choosing a jurisdiction that complements the governing law is common, it is not necessary.
 For instance, a contract specifying English law as the governing clause and the French courts means: